Courtroom Advocacy Project (CAP)

 • Towson District Court

-The Rent Court Extended Program is supported by a grant award from Maryland Legal Services Corporation (MLSC).
+The Tenant Justice Program is supported by grant awards from the Maryland Legal Services Corporation (MLSC), Wells Fargo and the Krieger Fund.

 VIDEO: Attorney Volunteer Cory Zajdel on his experience volunteering with the Consumer Protection Project